0xPolygon/polygon-docs/docs/learn/type-1-prover/run-t1-prover-devnet.md

 -   The Prysm client's REST APIs are available at `http://beacon-chain:3500`.
 For more info on what these APIs are, see [here](https://ethereum.github.io/beacon-APIs/)
 -   The Prysm client also exposes a gRPC API at `http://beacon-chain:4000`.

-# Type 1 Prover Testing Procedure
+# Type 1 prover testing procedure

 The aim of this devnet setup is to use Polygon Type-1 Prover to test Erigon state witnesses.